GoncaloMatias1/LEIC-PFL_Project/TP2/README.md

 - No game state saving

 #### Future Improvements
-1. Enhanced AI with deeper strategic thinking
+1. Enhanced AI with deeper strategic thinking, that also focus on placing the king on the opposite corner and can avoid places where pieces can be captured
 2. GUI implementation

 ### Bibliography